 The table below provides an overview of what you can achieve with 1 core or vCore.
-It demonstrates a set of sample APIs with a different make up of TPS, Payload Size and Response times.
+It demonstrates a set of sample APIs with a different makeup of TPS, Payload Size and Response times.

-The table shows boundaries of what 1 core allows you to achieve for 1 API.
+The table shows the boundaries of what 1 core allows you to achieve for 1 API.
 However, customers can run multiple APIs across 1 core with many of those APIs running at nowhere near the type of boundaries listed below.

-Yes it's not just about the core count.
+Yes, it's not just about the core count.
 The following factors should be considered when building up the appropriate subscription:

-The need for any additional components like MuleSoft Connectors, Anypoint MQ (a multi-tenant, cloud messaging service), API Management or Analytics.
+The no need for any additional components like MuleSoft Connectors, Anypoint MQ (a multi-tenant, cloud messaging service), API Management or Analytics.